Back To Main

 BOTANICAL DESCRIPTI0N

-STEMS: erect, strongly grooved.
-UMBELS: often leaf oppsed, terminal, axillary
+STEMS : erect, strongly grooved.
+UMBELS : often leaf opposed, terminal, axillary.

-Shortly pedunculate or sessile in the axi1 of a small ternate leaf, rays unequal.
+Shortly pedunculate or sessile in the axil of a small ternate leaf, rays unequal.

-to rhombic lobed and serrate, lower stalked Upper leaves sessile 3-Md or simply
+to rhombic lobed and serrate, lower stalked.
+Upper leaves sessile 3-fid or simply

 ternate, narrowly rhombic to lancolate, subentire.
 Petiole slender with sheathing base.